forestgrape/people_interactions/jurisprudence/sanctions.md

 ### Capability Control Goals
 * *Reduction of Military Capabilities:* Prevention to acquire certain capabilities.
 Prevention can target single goods or entire industries.
-E.g. export restrictions on technologies to produce nuclear weapons or long-range rockets. // may target many other industries
+E.g. export restrictions on technologies to produce nuclear weapons or long-range rockets. // can target other industries

 * *Reduction of the Capabilities to do War:* Sanctioning a state to reduce its ability to do war.

-   > Usually also includes the reduction of military capabilities.
+> Long-term capability control is an extremely severe measure as most implementations reduce the welfare of the people of an entire state.
+>> In general, this is not supported here.

 ### Political Goals
 * *Staying Neutral:* As staying neutral means supporting neither side in a conflict, in some asymmetric conflicts economic restrictions on invaders can be adequate.
 For example when only one country invades, warfare only takes place in the invaded country, which (usually) shoots its economy - on the other hand the economy of the invader continues running, thus continuing trade can mean supporting the invader.

-* *Politically motivated Restrictions:* E.g. sanctioning a country with an unfriendly government.
+* *Politically motivated Restrictions:* E.g. sanctioning a country with an unfriendly/disliked  government.